-Europe's General Data Protection Regulation (GDPR)'s Anonymization and the California Consumer Protection Act (CCPA)'s de-identification requirements are both ways to protect the privacy of data subjects.
+Anonymization under the EU's General Data Protection Regulation (GDPR), and de-identification under the California Consumer Protection Act (CCPA/CPRA) are both ways to protect the privacy of data subjects.

-De-identification is a process that can be used in the U.S. for compliance with the CCPA.
-In contrast, GDPR anonymization is used as an alternative to CCPA de-identification in Europe for compliance with GDPR regulations.
+De-identification is a process that can be used in the U.S. for compliance with the CCPA (CPRA).
+In contrast, GDPR anonymization is used as an alternative to CCPA (CPRA) de-identification in Europe for compliance with GDPR regulations.

 The two processes are comparable, but have some crucial differences in protecting personal information from disclosure by limiting access and use of identified or identifiable information.